 Anyway, I could go on and on about the reasons why it’s so hard to pack, but I have a strong suspicion, according to my unofficial research of commiserating with friends, that many of you can identify.

 My most recent travels took me on a Viking River Cruise through the beautiful Douro River Valley in Portugal.
 I knew ahead of time that I’d be staying in a small room, and there’d be limited space to store both my clothing and stash my suitcase.
 There’d be no room to sneak in those extra outfits that I probably would never get a chance to wear, anyway.
+It also didn’t help that we found it while looking at some last minute cruises so I didn’t have as much time to prepare as it would have liked!

 It was finally time to approach this strategically.